Addressing Maladaptive Behaviors in Autism: Effective Techniques

 Teaching Alternative Communication Skills

-Dr. Sarah Douglas from Michigan State University developed the POWR System, an online training program for paraeducators to enhance the communication abilities of youngsters with complex needs.
+Dr. Sarah Douglas from Michigan State University developed the POWR System, an online training program for paraeducators to enhance the of youngsters with complex needs.
 This initiative exemplifies how structured and well-supported communication strategies can lead to meaningful improvements in the lives of individuals with ASD, making it crucial for caregivers and educators to be well-versed in these techniques to foster better outcomes.

 Managing Sensory Distractions and Promoting Calm Environments